-Step Action Time Notes Deparaffinize and hydrate sections through graded alcohol to distilled water.
+Step Action Time Notes 1 Deparaffinize and hydrate sections through graded alcohol to distilled water.
 2 Place in 10% chromic acid at room temperature.
 10 minutes If chromic acid is dark orange to brown, throw out; it is too weak.
 3 Wash well in running water at room temperature.
 1 minute 4 Decolorize in 1% sodium bisulfite.
 1 minute 5 Rinse in running water.
+1 minute

-1 minute 6 Rinse in distilled water, 2-3 changes.
-5-10 seconds 7 Place in WORKING silver- methenamine in 60°C. oven or water bath.
-(Or heat in microwave on high 45 seconds.
-Let set on counter until correct color.)
-22-45 minutes Make up working solution JUST BEFORE USE.
+6 Rinse in distilled water, 2-3 changes.
+5-10 seconds 7 Place in WORKING silver-methenamine in 60°C oven or water bath.
+(Or heat in microwave on high 30 seconds; pour off, pour on.
+Repeat this step then losley cover and let sit on counter until correct color.
+Check every 20 seconds as this reaction can happen quickly and become too dark if not stopped in time) 22-45 minutes Make up working solution JUST BEFORE USE.
 Leave in solution until section is golden brown and fungus is brown.
 Pneumocystis carinii require longer staining time than fungi.
 8 Rinse in distilled water.
 1 minute 9 Tone in 0.1% gold chloride until background is clear and fungus are black.
 10-60 seconds Check with microscope.
 The fungus should be stained gray on the inside, with a black delineation on the outside and the septa.
 10 Rinse in distilled water, 2-3 changes.
 10 seconds 11 Place in 5% sodium thiosulfate.
 1 minute 12 Rinse in running water.
 1 minute 13 Counterstain in 0.2% light green SF Yellowish.
-10-30 seconds Other counterstains can also be used (eosin, H&E, mentanil yellow).
-The counterstain should NOT obscure the staining of the fungus.
+10-30 seconds The counterstain should NOT obscure the staining of the fungus.
 14 Rinse in running tap water, 2-3 changes until background is a pale green.
 5-10 seconds 15 Dehydrate through graded alcohols, clear with xylene.
 16 Coverslip.